 Brands that speak their audience language attract large traffic.
 Understand your target market and draft copy with your prospect in mind.

 8. Take Advantage of Visuals

-Our brain processes visuals nearly 60k times quicker than text.
+Our brain processes visuals nearly 60k times faster than text.
 Apple is well-aware of the fact and plays with color wheels to bring out desirable results.

-I am sharing the Canva color wheel for you here.
+I am sharing the Canva color wheel with you here.
 Learn color combinations and how to use them to your advantage.